 Transmission occurs by ingestion of food or water containing the organism; abscess drainage and fecal shedding result in this environmental contamination.
 Organisms infect the pig through the mucosa of the pharyngeal or tonsillar surfaces and are carried to the lymph nodes, primarily of the head and neck region, where abscesses are formed.
 Abscesses may be noted at slaughter, and enlargement of lymph nodes in the throat region may be evident.
 S porcinus is also occasionally found in the vaginal mucus of sows and the semen and prepuce of boars.
 It is generally considered to be a secondary pathogen.

 Scattered miliary abscesses develop in the mandibular, parotid, or retropharyngeal lymph nodes within 7 days after infection.
 By 21 days, abscesses measuring 5–8 cm in diameter are common; they destroy the internal structure of affected nodes and may extend into adjacent tissues.
 Developing abscesses may reach the skin, rupture, and drain in 7–10 weeks.
 The drained lesions heal by granulation, leaving a dense, fibrous, subcutaneous tract that resolves after several weeks.
-Deep-seated abscesses may remain undetected until slaughter and tend not to drain into the pharynx.
+Deep abscesses may remain undetected until slaughter and tend not to drain into the pharynx.

 S porcinus Lancefield groups P, U, and V have been isolated from lungs, genital organs, and brains of pigs.
-However, no histologic lesions could be associated with their presence.
+However, no histopathologic lesions could be associated with their presence.
 S porcinus groups P and V have also been associated with abortions in pigs.